flame-engine/flame/doc/game.md

 Any component on which the `remove()` method has been called will also be removed.
 You can do this simply by doing `yourComponent.remove();`.

+## Changing component priorities (render/update order)
+To update a component with a new priority you have to call either `BaseGame.changePriority`, or `BaseGame.changePriorities` if you want to change the priorities of many components at once.
+This design is due to the fact that the components doesn't always have access to the component list and because rebalancing the component list is a fairly computationally expensive operation, so you would rather reorder the list once after all the priorities have been changed and not once for each priority change, if you have several changes.

+The higher a priority is the later it is rendered and updated, which will make it appear closer on the screen since it will be rendered on top of any components with lower priority that were rendered before it.

 ## Debug mode

 Flame's `BaseGame` class provides a variable called `debugMode`, which by default is `false`.
 It can